Watch: Kiwi shuts down Australian woman's vile racial outburst at Asian students

 A Kiwi in Melbourne has been filmed shutting down a woman's vile racial attack on a group of Australians as onlookers stood stunned.

-Footage shows a well-dress Australian woman pointing and shouting at a group of young Asian woman who were at a crossing in Fitzroy.
+Footage shows a well-dressed Australian woman pointing and shouting at a group of young Asian woman who were at a crossing in Fitzroy.

-The Australian woman started to hurl verbal insults after overhearing the group of women talking in another language.
+The Australian woman started to hurl verbal insults after overhearing the group of women's conversation.

 The aggressor can be seen shouting at the woman, telling her to "not speak so loudly", before demanding the group speak English.